prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 You are free to disable this file (settings discussed later) but its existence has two benefits for you to consider:

 1. For users familiar with SDL the correspondance between the source code and it may help them learn Nexus' schema API faster.
-2. The accessability of SDL syntax makes it an accessible way for others to evaluate incoming API changes without having to know about Nexus, or even JavaScript.
+2. The SDL syntax makes it an accessible way for others to evaluate incoming API changes without having to know about Nexus, or even JavaScript.
 Consider using the generated SDL file to improve your pull-request reviews.

 For the remainder of this tutorial we'll be keeping SDL to the right of Nexus code blocks.